Kondor Path Tours

 The picarones are a Peruvian dessert in rings made with wheat flour dough mixed with pumpkin and sometimes sweet potato bathed in chancaca.
 They are a traditional dish of Peruvian gastronomy that, unlike other desserts, does not accompany lunch but is consumed as a snack in the afternoon.

-This dish has its origins in the times of the Viceroyalty of Peru.
+This dish originated in the Viceroyalty of Peru.
 Possibly an adaptation of the Spanish donuts

 THE MAZAMORRA MORADA

-The purple mazamorra is a dessert typical of the gastronomy of Peru, elaborated with purple maize concentrated with starch.
-This dessert is prepared mainly in October when the month of the Lord of Miracles does commemorate.
+The purple mazamorra is a dessert typical of Peruvian gastronomy.
+It is elaborated with purple maize concentrated with starch.
+This dessert is prepared mainly in October when the month of the Lord of Miracles is commemorated.

-The consumption of purple mazamorra is rampant.
-There are points of sale in the street that sell portions of this and other traditional desserts of Peruvian gastronomy—rice with milk, rice Zambito, pumpkin mazamorra, and shampoos.
+Purple mazamorra is widely consumed.
+Street vendors sell portions of this and other traditional desserts of Peruvian gastronomy—rice with milk, Arroz Zambito, pumpkin mazamorra, and shampoos.

-Lomo Saltado is an old dish typical of Peruvian gastronomy that comes from the beginning of the influence of the Chinese-Cantonese.
-The mid-nineteenth century contained the seasoning and the mixture of Peruvian Creole cuisine with that of Oriental.
+Lomo Saltado is an old dish typical of Peruvian gastronomy that came from the beginning of the influence of Chinese Cantonese—the mid-nineteenth century contained the seasoning and the mixture of Peruvian Creole cuisine with that of Oriental.
 At first, it was called Loin Scramble or Loin with Everything.
 They added French fries and became a symbol of the national cuisine at some point.
-The oriental influence does demonstrate by the cooking technique in the frying pan, now known as “sautéed.”
+The oriental influence is demonstrated by the cooking technique in the frying pan, now known as “sautéed.”
 Various variants are introduced in this dish because, depending on the taste, they have replaced some ingredients, such as skipped chicken, skipped shells, and shrimp.

 LA PACHAMANCA

-• The Pachamanca is a typical Peruvian dish based on cooking, preheated with warmth, beef, pork, chicken, and guinea fowl previously prepared for spice maceration.
-And additional original Andean products such as potatoes, sweet potatoes, and possibly yucca.
+• Pachamanca is a typical Peruvian dish based on cooking, preheated with warmth, beef, pork, chicken, and guinea fowl previously prepared for spice maceration.
+It also includes original Andean products such as potatoes, sweet potatoes, and possibly Yucca.

-• The Pachamanca has a series of social implications around its preparation.
-In addition, a meal is a social rite in the ande.
+• The Pachamanca has a series of social implications related to its preparation.
+In addition, a meal is a social rite in the Andes.

 Inquire Now